MathisFederico/LearnRL/README.rst

   - Verbose 5 : detailled step - To debug each individual step (with observations, actions, ...).
    .. image:: docs\_static\images\logs-verbose-5.png

-See the `metric codes <https://learnrl.readthedocs.io/en/latest/callbacks.html#metric-codes>`_ for more details.

 The Playground also allows you to add Callbacks with ease, for example the WandbCallback to have a nice dashboard !
 TODO: Show wandb logging

 Features
 --------